Friday, May 4, 2012

 So yes.
 Love hurts.
 And all dumpees have the right to heal their broken hearts.
 But how much time does it take to recover from a breakup?
 It can take anywhere from six to 18 months to mend a broken heart, according to Rachel Sussman of “The Breakup Bible.”
 I’m approaching month number two of my recovery, so the thought of dealing with heartache for another four to 16 months feels daunting and distressing.
 But this too shall pass.
 And until we’re fully over our exes (18 months? really??), there are at least five steps we can take to help ease the process of a rough breakup.

-1) Avoid your ex, which really means, “Cut off all contact, dammit!”—Look, in the beginning it’s hard to let go because you’re still in love and desperately clinging on to the memories.
+1) Avoid your ex, which really means, “Cut off all contact, dammit!”—Look, in the beginning it’s hard to let go because you’re still in love and desperately clinging to the memories.
 But how can you move on and start healing if you’re texting, emailing or “Facebooking” your ex?
 A clean and total break is the most essential part of getting over someone.
 This isn't negotiable, heartbroken people.
 Trust me.
 I stopped emailing my ex several weeks ago and recently unfriended him on Facebook.
 Maintaining occasional contact with him was not helping me confront the daily reality of being without him.
 Plus, it stung to see how much he’s enjoying himself in a new country and meeting all types of interesting people (including beautiful women).
 What sane dumpee wants to see that after a breakup?
 You might think I'm resentful, which is the furthest thing from the truth.
 I'm just abnormally plagued with an immense amount of pride, dignity and self-respect.
 We all possess these traits (in normal doses).
 So use any means necessary for closure.
 If that means erasing her phone number, unfriending your ex from Facebook, and deleting his email address from your contact list, then so be it.
 You have to do whatever it takes to move on, including dismissing your ex from your life.

 2) Wallow in self-pity—This doesn’t necessarily mean you should throw a pity party for yourself every single day for the entire breakup period (18 months??).
 But you do have to mourn.
 There is no shame in being devastated over a breakup.
 After all, you love(d) this person, right?
 And you miss this person, yes?
 So accept these truths and mourn!
 Don’t put off the lengthy grieving process, which will surely backfire on you.
 Take a couple of weeks to cry, reflect and work through those painful emotions.
 Analyze the positives and negatives of your most recent relationship while listening to some pitiful music.
 There are happy memories to consider along with the realization that you’re growing and learning something valuable from this breakup, which you will carry into the next relationship.
 Then, after you’ve suffered enough, find motivation and get back into the thick of life.
 How?